MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 If you didn't find the solution in the troubleshooting guide, please contact us via [**helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

-### How many languages are supported by Microsoft Community Training?
+### How many languages are supported by Community Training?

-At present Microsoft Community Training supports 28 languages which are Albanian, Arabic, Bengali, Chinese (Simplified), Chinese (Traditional, Dutch, English, Finnish, French, Hindi, Kinyarwanda, Kurdish, Lao, Lithuanian, Malay, Odia, Portuguese, Serbian (Cyrillic), Somali, Spanish, Swedish, Swedish, Tajik, Telugu, Tetum, Thai, Ukrainian, Vietnamese.
+At present Community Training supports 28 languages which are Albanian, Arabic, Bengali, Chinese (Simplified), Chinese (Traditional, Dutch, English, Finnish, French, Hindi, Kinyarwanda, Kurdish, Lao, Lithuanian, Malay, Odia, Portuguese, Serbian (Cyrillic), Somali, Spanish, Swedish, Swedish, Tajik, Telugu, Tetum, Thai, Ukrainian, Vietnamese.

 For more information, [**go here**](../settings/customize-languages-for-the-learners-on-the-platform.md).

-### Can I create and maintain more than one instance of Microsoft Community Training for my organization?
+### Can I create and maintain more than one instance of Community Training for my organization?

 Yes, customers can create multiple instances of Community Training,  and each of them can be configured and managed independently.

 ### Does Community Training support multi-tenancy?

-Currently, there is no multi-tenant support for Microsoft Community Training.
+Currently, there is no multi-tenant support for Community Training.
 Each instance of the platform is separate (i.e. no sharing of data and compute resources) and deployed on the customer’s own Azure subscription.

 For more details, please the [**installation overview article**](../infrastructure-management/install-your-platform-instance/installation-overview.md).

 ### What kind of technical capability is required to deploy and set up  Community Training?
 Do I need an implementation partner to help with the platform configuration and setup implementation?

-Microsoft community training is designed to be easily deployed and managed by the customers with minimal IT overhead.
+Community Training is designed to be easily deployed and managed by the customers with minimal IT overhead.
 Customers can [**set up the platform**](../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md) on their Azure subscription on their own in a few simple clicks.

 Your IT admin or cloud administrator responsible for managing the [**Azure Portal**](https://portal.azure.com/) can deploy the platform on your Azure subscription.
 Once the platform is deployed, the training manager can [**start configuring the platform and upload training content**](../get-started/step-by-step-configuration-guide.md).
 No coding is required.

 You do not need a technical team or a developer to implement the platform unless you want to extend platform capabilities usingtheAPIs or integrate the platform with your existing system.

-### Do you have partners behind the implementation Microsoft community training solution?
+### Do you have partners behind the implementation of Community Training?
 Which type of partners?

 We are building up a community of learning partners who can assist the organizations in implementing and configuring the platform for their training scenarios.